brucou/2048s/README.md

 # Tests
 A lot of our UI tests are now failing.
 Moving the board in one direction now adds a number so deep equal comparison are going to fail.
 We thus need a comparison that is true with the predicted board except exactly one cell!
 Hence now, we are going to be comparing boards directly, not just rows.
 We changed the requirements by refining it further, so we have to refine the tests too.
 Lesson learnt: put the full requirement from the beginning.
 That is, specify all what should happen in response to a user event.
 Or accept the downside when there is enough benefit in implementing a smaller portion of the requirement first.

-We'll update the failing tests to account for the extra number being added.
+We'll remove the failing tests.
+They are now redundant, now that we will test the entire game, not just the first play.
+While those tests reached the end of their life, they were still useful to give us confidence for the intermediate implementation steps we took.
+Still on the fence whether in total, the benefit is positive or not.

 ## UI testing
 That's all we'll do here.
 Thanks to our previous tests, we have functions that we trust compute the score and the board's expected state as a result of a user move (left/right/up/down).
 We also have functions that read the board state from the DOM (including wwhether the game is over).
 We only have to generate test games and then run our tests on it.